arduina/arduina.net/master/socialshaping.md

 Finley made use of the patent system.
 Navier was employed by the Corps des Ponts et Chausées.
 Finley adapted his design to this organizational context by creating a generic design and a guide.
 He maximized ease of contruction and minimized the need for technical expertise.
 Navier had to accept design changes by his superiors, but he had strict technical control over the building process.
 He adapted his design by presupposing highly skilled labor and the ability of control.

--> Both Navier and Finley innovated, but their innovative work wasn't a transcendent quest for novelty, it was fundamentally structured by teir respective environments.
+-> Both Navier and Finley innovated, but their innovative work wasn't a transcendent quest for novelty, it was fundamentally structured by their respective environments.